 Storage Unit Scale

-Use the Storage Unit scale to adjust the relative size of memory in MB/GB and the corresponding graph that displays in the Disk Space tab.
+Use the Storage Unit scale to adjust the relative size of disk space in MB/GB and the corresponding graph that displays in the Disk Space tab.
 Adjusting the scale to a different value changes the corresponding graph to match that value.

 Display Disk Space data in the following increments: